Samu01Tech/riassunti-uni/Cybersecurity/Cryptography, introduction and application.md

 ## History

-First signs of cryptography are in 1466 in a writing about cyphers of L.B.Alberti.
-Alan Turing in 1936 published a paper about the Enigma machine.
-In 1945 the first public key cryptography was published by Whitfield Diffie and Martin Hellman.
-In 1976 the first public key cryptography was published by Whitfield Diffie and Martin Hellman.
+Modern cryptography began to emerge in the 20th century.
+It was heavily influenced by the development of mathematical theory, especially number theory and computational complexity theory.
+During World War II, the use of advanced encryption techniques such as the Enigma machine by the Germans was broken by the allies, leading to significant advancements in cryptanalysis.
+In the 1970s, the invention of public-key cryptography, such as RSA, revolutionized the field by allowing for secure communication without the need to share a secret key in advance.
+Today, cryptography is widely used in various fields such as computer security, online banking, and e-commerce.

 ## Cryptography

-Cryptography is the science and study of secret writing (**security mechanism**).
-It is a branch of Cryptology, which contains cryptoanalysis.

-It contains mechanism to:

-- scrable data

-- make data available only to authorized users

-So cryptography role is to keep data secret and veriify its integrity.
+Cryptography is the practice of <u>secure communication</u>.
+It is the science of protecting information by transforming it into an unreadable format, called <u>ciphertext</u>, in order to prevent unauthorized access or modification.
+Cryptography also involves techniques for the secure transmission and storage of this ciphertext, as well as methods for the secure exchange of keys and other information needed to decrypt the ciphertext.

 ## Cryptosystems

-A cryptosystem is a set of rules that define how to encrypt and decrypt data.
-It is composed of:
+A cryptosystem is a specific implementation of cryptography that uses a set of algorithms and protocols to encrypt and decrypt messages.

-1. Encryption algorithm **E**

-2. Decryption algorithm **D**

-3. Plaintext **M**

-4. Keys **K**

-5. Cipher text **C**
+$$
-- E: M \* K -> C
+E: M * K \Rightarrow C
+$$

+$$
-- D: C \* K -> M
+D: C * K \Rightarrow M
+$$

+- E: encryption algorithm

+- D: decryption algorithm

+- K: key

+- M: plain text

+- C: cipher text

 > An application of cryptography is communication security.
 It is used to protect data in transit.
 It is used also in secure computing, to protect data at rest (multi-machine).